cmayen/cmayen/README.md

 ---

 Technologist bridging software and hardware through automation, robotics, and Linux infrastructure.
-Over 10 years of experience across system administration, solar, and embedded systems.
+Experience across system administration, solar, and embedded systems.
 Always learning, always building.
-If it runs on code, circuits, or caffeine.....
+If it runs on code, circuits, or caffeine...
 I’ve probably worked on it.